Volunteer Lake-Monitoring Program (VLMP)

 documentation, delivery and taxes.
 In addition, $52 is added to the cost for

 the acquisition of a Secchi Disk for each new station added to the network.
+Prices are subject to change without prior notice.

 No charges are incurred for years when participants only monitor water